plus3it/watchmaker/docs/troubleshooting/Linux/watchmaker.log.md

 This file tracks the top-level execution of the `watchmaker` configuration-utility.
 This file should always exist, unless:

-- The provisioning-administrator has checked before the utility has been downloaded and an execution-attempted.
+- The provisioning-administrator has checked for the log before the utility has been downloaded and an execution-attempted.
 This typically happens if a `watchmaker`-execution is attempted late in a complex provisioning-process
 - An execution-attempt wholly failed.
 In this case, check the logs for the `watchmaker`-calling service or process (e.g. [`cloud-init`](cloud-init.log.md))
 - The provisioning-administrator has not invoked `watchmaker` in accordance with the `watchmaker` project's usage-guidance: if a different logging-location was specified (e.g., by adding a flag/argument like `--log-dir=/tmp/watchmaker`), the provisioning-administrator would need to check the alternately-specified logging-location.
 - The provisioning-administrator invoked the `watchmaker`-managed _content_ directly (e.g., using `salt-call -c /srv/watchmaker/salt`).
 In this scenario, only the content-execution may have been logged (whether logging was captured and where would depend on how the direct-execution was requested).